 Phnom Penh Plan for Development Management

-The Phnom Penh Plan (PPP) is a key program under the Human Resource Development Strategy of the Greater Mekong Subregion (GMS) Economic Cooperation Program.
+The Phnom Penh Plan is a key program under the Human Resource Development Strategy of the Greater Mekong Subregion (GMS) Economic Cooperation Program.
 The plan is designed to help develop a core group of motivated development leaders and managers who are content to manage the complex and challenging GMS development agenda.

-The PPP will contribute to the design and implementation of effective and efficient strategies and projects to promote regional cooperation.
+The Phnom Penh Plan will contribute to the design and implementation of effective and efficient strategies and projects to promote regional cooperation.
 Its intended outcome is for GMS civil servants to apply the acquired knowledge and skills set in the workplace.

 The Phnom Penh Plan's distinguishing factors include: